pachyderm/pachyderm/doc/how-tos/updating_pipelines.md

 # Update a Pipeline

-During development, you often need to modify an existing pipeline by experimenting with your transformation code or pipeline parameters.
+While working with your data, you often need to modify an existing pipeline with new transformation code or pipeline parameters.
-For example, when you develop a machine learning model you might need to try different versions of your model while your training data stays relatively constant.
+For example, when you develop a machine learning model, you might need to try different versions of your model while your training data stays relatively constant.
 To make changes to a pipeline, you need to use the `pachctl update pipeline` command.

-## Updating Your Pipeline Specification
+## Update Your Pipeline Specification

 If you need to update your
 [pipeline specification](../reference/pipeline_spec.html), such as change the